rocketlabdelta/info-central/resources/glossary.md

 Explosives Act - Canadian law defining and governing the use of all explosive substances outside the Canadian Armed Forces.

+### F
-\</a\>\<h1\>F\</h1\> FAA Federal Aviation Administration.
+FAA Federal Aviation Administration.
 This is the organization that governs airspace in the U.S. HPR hobbyists must obtain a waiver from the FAA for permission to fly large or high (2000+) altitude rockets.
 Equivalent to Transport Canada and the Air Ministry in the United Kingdom.

 FAR101 - FAA regulations regarding airspace use for hobby rocketry.